CASA-Goes-Lab/PSU-MDESops/DESops/random_DFA/regal_readme.txt

     Link: https://www.gtkmm.org/en/

-1. Install regal (see README file in this directory for more details)
+1. Install regal (see README file in the regal directory for more details)

 If user: